nlf/wadofgum/README.md

 #### `extend(obj)`

-The `extend` method associates parameters and methods directly with the factory:
+The `extend` method is available on both the factory, and the factory's prototype.
+This method is used to attach additional variables or methods to either of those locations.

 ```javascript
 var Plugin = function (factory, options) {